Mayur021/action-class-authority/paper.md

 This paper is version 1.0 of a reference.
 Several extensions are open:

 **Joint chain-level audit schema specification.** The six-property schema referenced in Chapter 8 is joint peer-review work with Mallikarjunarao Sunke under CSA IAM Working Group review.
-A formal specification of the schema, including data types, audit-log integration, and cross-reference to AISVS C9.2.6+C9.2.7, is in development as a separate companion document.
+The four-element attribution subset (delegator / agent / intent / actions) landed verbatim at paragraph 222 of the CSA NHI v1.0 Working Draft; the full six-property formalization (chain-id binding, originating-principal immutability as a schema property, audit telemetry surface) is targeted for v2.0 inclusion.
+A formal specification of the full six-property schema, including data types, audit-log integration, and cross-reference to AISVS C9.2.6+C9.2.7, is in development as a separate companion document for v2.0 review.

 **AARM integration.** The CSA AARM Working Group's v2.0 specification (in active drafting as of June 2026) is the runtime-enforcement complement to AISVS verification.
 A cross-walk between AARM's runtime semantics and AISVS C9.2.6/C9.2.7 verification semantics would close the verification-enforcement loop at the standards-track level.